MithunRamKumar07/Kafka-SpringBoot/Rabo/ReadMe.md

 ### Database Details
 * H2 database has been used for all the services to store data.
-* To access the DB, please follow the URL : localhost:servicePortNumber/h2-console
+* To access the DB console, please follow the URL : localhost:{{servicePortNumber}}/h2-console
 * ****
 ## App Testing
 ### Postman Collection